Compose previews

 preview

-You can deploy a specific @Preview to an emulator or physical device.
-The preview is deployed within the same project app as a new activity, so it shares the same context and permissions.
-It does not require you to write boilerplate code asking for a permission if it has already been granted!
+You can run a specific @Preview on an emulator or a physical device.
+The preview is deployed within the same project app as a new Activity, so it shares the same context and permissions.
+It does not require you to write boilerplate code asking for a permission if it has already been granted.

 button